joonarafael/visualpathfinder/documentation/progress_report_week7.md

 - More work on JPS.

+- Fixed old tests to suit the new diagonal euclidean distance calculation.

-Hours spent: 6 h (course total 48 h)
+Hours spent: 8 h (course total 50 h)